someretical/someretical.github.io/content/posts/setup-windows-terminal-powershell-wsl/index.md

 If it doesn't work, reboot and try again.
 Make sure Hyper-V is enabled.

-4. Install basic packages and setup the user
+4. Install basic packages and setup the user.
 ```
 # pacman -Syu base-devel shadow zsh neovim sudo unzip git git-zsh-completion
 # passwd (set password for root)